 In List View, you can:

 You can customize List View display by adding or removing columns.
-Customize the workspace
+Customize the work area

 Detail View is the main part of the NVivo work area—when you open a file or node it is displayed in Detail View.

 If you open multiple items, the one you are currently working with is displayed in Detail View—all open items are listed in Navigation View, click on another item in the list to show it in Detail View.